 Modification of a Child Support Order

 Once established, an order of support will continue until the child is emancipated or a judge ends the order.
 Changes to a support order are never automatic, but may be requested by either party at any time.
 The requesting party must provide proof of a substantial change in material circumstances before a court will consider a modification.
-An experienced New Jersey child support lawyer can help you determine the right time to request a modification and can help to build an effective argument for your case.
+An experienced attorney can help you determine the right time to request a modification and can help to build an effective argument for your case.
 Common reasons to request a modification of a child support order include:

 - An involuntary decrease in income of either parent